liamoconnor87/local_directory/testing.md

 >5.
 Confirm that no errors show.
 ![image](README_files/images/urlogin.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.
 Business Cards show a small business category heading at top followed by a larger heading for the business name.
-I prefered this visually.***
+I preferred this visually.***

 >6.
 Enter http://local-directory.herokuapp.com/register.html into the address bar and click **Check**.

 >7.
 Confirm that no errors show.
 ![image](README_files/images/urlregister.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.
 Business Cards show a small business category heading at top followed by a larger heading for the business name.
-I prefered this visually.***
+I preferred this visually.***

 The **Results**, **Profile** and **Update Business** pages are all generated based on the users actions.
 To test these pages I had to do the following.